fvst-dev/fvst-monorepo/README.md

 - [Monorepo](https://semaphoreci.com/blog/what-is-monorepo) pattern to keep all your code in one place and have your team work on a single source of truth.
   - Easy to add new services without the headache of configuring a new repository
   - Easy to share code between services without having to manage separate NPM libraries
+  - Easy to run locally, just start the docker compose file and run npm run dev to bring the entire stack up.
 - CLI baked into the repository to automate complex workflows.
   - Easy to add your own custom commands that your team can utilize.
 - Infrastructure as code, allowing you to easily and quickly set up your environments.
 We leverage the following in our infrastrucutre: